4finance/micro-infra-spring/README.md

 Stub-runner
 ===========

-Runs stubs for service collaborators
+Runs stubs for service collaborators.

+Treating stubs as contracts of services allows to use stub-runner as an implementation of Consumer Driven Contracts.

 ### Running stubs